Skip to main content

 • List the available Promises in the platform cluster to find what they want.

-• Send the Resource Request to the Platform.
+• Send the request to the Platform.

-Fulfiling the Promise
+Fulfilling the Promise

 At this point, Kratix will execute the following steps: